|

 "True; but those we deal with often do not," said Thranduil.

 "Your sister does not.
-She is a remarkable woman.
-But she
+She is a remarkable woman, but she

 is a woman, not an eldar."